Biomedical Science is the in-depth study of human biology in both normal and disease states.

 - Minimum IELTS at 6.0 or the equivalent

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.

 CIFS entry requirement

-- 80 UCAS points or equivalent (see individual country pages for details) plus Maths and Biology or Combined Science qualifications equivalent to GCSE Grade C.
+- 80 UCAS points or equivalent (see individual country pages for details) plus Maths and 2 Science qualifications equivalent to GCSE Grade C.

 CIFS modules to be taken

-Students study the four core modules plus TWO of the following modules:
+Students study the four core modules plus ONE from the following modules: